Patient education: Breast cancer screening (Beyond the Basics)

 Expert groups differ on their advice about when to start mammography.
 We recommend that mammography screening be discussed with all women aged 40 and older, and that the individual woman should be involved in making the decision whether or not she wants to have screening.
 Expert groups variably recommend initiating mammography screening at age 40, 45, or 50 [1-3].

 How often to have a mammogram — It is not clear what the best schedule for mammography should be for every woman.
 We suggest screening every two years for most women; more frequent screening may also be advised for women at high risk of breast cancer, depending on the woman’s risk and her own personal values.

 When to stop mammograms — Most expert groups recommend that women continue to get routine mammograms as long as the woman is expected to live at least 10 years.
 Women who have a lot of serious medical conditions are not likely to benefit from screening mammography.
-(See "Patient information: Factors that modify breast cancer risk in women (Beyond the Basics)".)
+(See "Patient education: Factors that modify breast cancer risk in women (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION